eduardoeof/swift-style-guide/README.markdown

  + Define multiple variables and structures on a single line if they share a common purpose / context.
  + Indent getter and setter definitions and property observers.
  + Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method.
+ + Use `MARK` to separate methods with differents contexts (init, public, internal, private, ...).
+ + Implement `protocols` with `extension`, not in struct/class/enum body.
+Use `MARK` to identify the name of the protocol implemented.

 ### Use of Self